jupl/btc-angular/README.md

 # Cordova Brunch

+**IMPORTANT**: There are big changes in moving to using cordova-cli.

 ## Introduction

 Cordova Brunch is a base skeleton for building web applications.
 In additional to assembling standard web-based application, this skeleton can also assemble native applications using Cordova.
 (Currently supports iOS and Android applications) While [Brunch](http://brunch.io) can be used to run commands, tasks are also supplied via cake.
 For a more complete skeleton, see [Cordova Brunch (feat.
 Chapless Brunch)](https://github.com/jupl/cordova-brunch/tree/chapless) for a skeleton with Chaplin.